fghibellini/zookeeper-utils/README.md

   -h, --help            show this help message and exit --path-include [ZNODE_PATH_INCLUDE ...]
                         Paths to include.
 Use * as wildcard value.
+  --timestamp-format {numeric,iso}
+                        format used to output timestamps. "numeric" will output timestamps as milliseconds since epoch. "iso" will output timestamps as ISO 8601 strings.
   --data-format {base64,text,json}
                         format used to output the znode's data. "text" will parse the data as UTF-8 strings.
 Keep in mind that ALL the znodes must be encodable in this format so if you specify "json" you need to make sure that all your znodes contain valid JSON.
 See --path-include to filter.